tokenika/eosfactory/docs/cases/wallet.md

 ## Use Case

 The python blocks in the current Markdown document can be executed with a provided bash tool.
-While the working directory is the root of the `EOSFactory` installation, do --
+While the working directory is the root of the `EOSFactory` installation, do:

 ```bash
 eosfactory/utils/pythonmd.sh docs/cases/wallet.md
 ```

--- in order to execute the whole.

 #### Create a new wallet